use-ink/ink-docs/docs/faq/faq.md

 should only persist items which you need to derive state transitions in your contract.

-If you still for some reason need to use `String`, then you should use the `String` [from the ink! prelude](https://docs.rs/ink_prelude/latest/ink_prelude/string/struct.String.html).
+If you still, for some reason, need to use `String`, then you should use the `String` [from the ink! prelude](https://docs.rs/ink_prelude/latest/ink_prelude/string/struct.String.html).